mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_1_converted.md

 text:     Whenever you summon a minion with 2 or less ⚔️, this minion gains +2⚔️.

 name:     Decorated Enlistee
-text:     This minion has +2 attack for each friendly minion nearby it.
+text:     This minion has +2⚔️ for each allied minion nearby.

 name:     Empyreal Congregation
-text:     Give friendly minions in a 2x2 area +2⚔️/+2❤️.
+text:     Give allied minions in a 2x2 area +2⚔️/+2❤️.

 name:     Fealty
-text:     Draw a card for each friendly minion nearby your General.
+text:     Draw a card for each allied minion nearby your General.

 name:     Gryphon Fledgling
-text:     **Zeal**: Flying
+text:     **Zeal**: **Flying**

 name:     Heavy Sentry
 text:     This minion has +2⚔️ and has all damage it takes reduced by 1 as long as it did not move since the start of its owner's turn.